uptane/pures/pure2.md

 ### Validation and updating of metadata

-An Offline-update image also includes metadata for other Uptane roles:
+An Offline-update bundle (i.e. all files included in the well-known location) also includes metadata for other Uptane roles:

 * The root role from both Director and Image
 * The snapshot role from Image